-With competition from Sonos and Apple in the higher-end of the smart speaker space, the Echo Studio looks to swing the balance back in Amazon's favor when it comes to audio quality, aiming to make it one of the best smart speakers you can buy today.
+With competition from Sonos and Apple in the higher-end of the smart speaker space, the Echo Studio wireless speaker looks to swing the balance back in Amazon's favor when it comes to audio quality, aiming to make it one of the best smart speakers you can buy today.

 Boasting ambitious audio credentials that include support for 3D audio mixes and Dolby Atmos home cinema soundtracks – at a price the competition will struggle to compete with – the Amazon Echo Studio comes tantalizingly close to achieving those goals.

 While the effectiveness of 3D audio is likely going to divide opinion, especially that of purists raised on stereo mixes of their favorite tracks, the Amazon Echo Studio is one of the most powerful speakers you'll find for under $200 / £200.
 And that's before considering all its voice-activated Alexa smart capabilities.

 Will the Amazon Echo Studio manage to win over audiophiles where other Echo speakers have failed?
 Read on to find out in our full Amazon Echo Studio review.

 - Read our Amazon Echo 2020 review

 - Try Amazon Music Unlimited with a FREE trial: US (opens in new tab) | UK (opens in new tab) | AU (opens in new tab)